skills/connect-the-dots/README.md

 ### Connect the dots in a GitHub repository

-Below, you will see a reference to another issue.
+Above, you saw a reference to another issue.
 The other issue references _this_ issue.
 The other issue appears to be a duplicate, so it would be a good idea to close it.

 ### Creating references